 David J. McMorris

 Mr. McMorris has been named in Best Lawyers in America for many years, as well as a Massachusetts Super Lawyer for 15 years.
 He was named one of the Top 100 Trial Lawyers by the American Trial Lawyers Association, and one of the Top 100 Civil Trial Lawyers in Massachusetts by the National Trial Lawyers.
 The American Lawyer selected him as a 2019 Top Rated Lawyer in Mass Tort Law.
+He has been selected as one of New England's Top Rated Lawyers by ALM Media and Martindale-Hubbell™ for for many years.
 He is a member of Million Dollar Advocates Forum, has been awarded the highest 10 rating by the lawyer evaluation website avvo.com, and is rated “AV,” the highest available rating from Martindale-Hubbell, a highly respected independent legal rating publisher.

 - State University of New York (B.S.
 1976)